 Are you raising a child with special needs?
 If so, you must be feeling exhausted and stressed all the time.
-It’s hard to raise a child, but things get even more challenging when your child needs special care.
+Raising a child is hard, but things get even more challenging when your child needs special care.

 So, if you are also struggling to find the right school for your child with special needs, you can homeschool them.
 That’s because no one can better care for your child than you.
 Plus, it is legal in many states to homeschool your child even if they don’t have any special needs.